UMass suspends coach for “rape” comment in officiating rant

 Whipple is in the fifth year of his second stint as UMass coach.
 He has also been a longtime NFL assistant coach.
 He is 14-40 with UMass since 2014, but from 1998-2003 he led the Minutemen to five winning seasons, including a Division I-AA national title.
 UMass now plays at the highest level of Division I, the Football Bowl Subdivision.

-“I am deeply sorry for the words I used on Saturday to describe a play in our game,” Whipple said in a statement.
+“I am deeply sorry for the word I used on Saturday to describe a play in our game,” Whipple said in a statement.
 “It is unacceptable to make use of the word ‘rape’ in the way I did and I am very sorry for doing so.
-It is not a term that should ever be used in the manner I did.
 It represents a lack of responsibility on my part as the leader of this program and a member of this university’s community, and I am disappointed with myself that I made this comparison when commenting after our game.”

 UMass lost 58-42 at Ohio in Athens.
 Whipple called the officiating the worst he had experienced in his long career and was asked about possible pass interference call against one of UMass’ receivers that did not draw a penalty from the Mid-American Conference officiating crew.